AntoineJamme/antoinejamme.github.io/_pages/about.md

 ---
 permalink: /
 title: "Antoine Jamme - Mechanical Engineer & Robotics Hardware Designer"
-description: "Co-founder at OMGrab building robotics-grade smartglasses.
+description: "Co-founder at OMGrab Inc. building robotics-grade POV recording system.
 Mechanical Engineer with expertise in semiconductor automation, CAD design, and hardware development."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm **Antoine Jamme**, co-founder and hardware engineer at **OMGrab**, where we're building the future of robotics training data collection through smartglasses and data infrastructure.
+I'm **Antoine Jamme**, co-founder and hardware engineer at **OMGrab Inc.**, where we're building the future of robotics training data collection through comfortable wearables and data infrastructure.

-At **OMGrab** I'm designing **robotics-grade smartglasses** that capture high-quality human point-of-view demonstrations.
+At **OMGrab Inc.** I'm designing **ergonomic head-mounted recording system** that capture high-quality human point-of-view demonstrations.
 My work spans the entire hardware development lifecycle - from component selection and circuit design to CAD modeling, prototyping, and firmware programming.

 I hold a **Master's degree in Mechanical Engineering** and currently work as a Mechanical Engineer at Fortrend Engineering Corporation.
 There I led the mechanical and electrical design and development of front-end semiconductor automation systems including loadports, wafer transfer systems, SCARA robots, reticle handlers and box openers deployed in fabs of major industry leaders like TSMC, Intel, Samsung, and Apple.